Diversifying Query: Region-Guided Transformer for Temporal Sentence Grounding: Introduction

-In this paper, we introduce an effective Region-Guided TRansformer (RGTR) framework to cope with the aforementioned limitations in the TSG task.
-To address the issue of limited query diversity, we introduce regional priors based on the distribution of ground-truth moment spans as task-related guidance.
+In this paper, we introduce an effective Region-Guided TRansformer (RGTR) framework to cope with the aforementioned limitations in TSG task.
+To address the issue of overlapped proposals, we introduce regional priors based on the distribution of ground-truth moment spans as task-related guidance.
+This regional guidance can eliminate overlapped proposals by increasing query diversity.
 Specifically, we design a region-guided decoder with a new concept of anchor pairs as moment queries to provide regional guidance.
-Each anchor pair consists of a static anchor and a dynamic anchor, both of which are initialized by different clustering points on the ground-truth moment spans.
-Such explicit initialization imposes the regional priors as guidance on each anchor pair, enhancing the diversity of the query distributions.
-The two types of anchors serve different roles in the decoder, collaboratively guiding localization with explicit regional guidance and eliminating overlapped predictions.
+Each moment query consists of a static anchor and a dynamic anchor, both of which are initialized by different clustering centers on the ground-truth moment spans.
+Such explicit initialization imposes regional priors as guidance on each moment query, enhancing the diversity of query distribution.
+The two types of anchors serve different roles in the decoder.
+The static anchor is designed to maintain the regional guidance, so it is not updated during decoding.
+With the help of the fixed static anchor, the dynamic anchor continuously updates to make diverse predictions for various temporal regions.
+They collaboratively guide localization with explicit regional guidance and eliminate overlapped proposals.
 In addition, to improve the scoring of high-quality proposals, we propose an IoU-aware scoring head.
 By supervising the IoU score with L2 loss, the prediction head considers both classification confidence and localization quality.
-As shown in Fig.~\ref{fig:1}, our RGTR eliminates redundant predictions and exhibits diverse query distributions compared to previous methods.

-Our main contributions are summarized as follows.
-(1) We design a novel region-guided decoder, which adopts a set of explicitly initialized anchor pairs as moment queries to introduce regional priors as task-related guidance.
+Extensive experiments on three TSG benchmarks demonstrate the effectiveness of RGTR framework.
+As shown in Fig.~\ref{fig:1}, RGTR eliminates redundant proposals and exhibits diverse query distributions compared to previous methods.
+Our main contributions are summarized as follows: (1) We design a novel region-guided decoder, which adopts a set of explicitly initialized anchor pairs as moment queries to introduce regional priors as task-related guidance.
 (2) We propose an IoU-aware scoring head that incorporates localization quality to enhance classification confidence estimation and distinguish high-quality proposals.
-(3) By employing these techniques, we introduce a Region-Guided TRansformer that diversifies the moment queries and improves proposal quality.
-Extensive experiments conducted on three challenging benchmarks demonstrate the superiority of the proposed model over state-of-the-art methods.
+(3) By employing these techniques, we introduce a Region-Guided TRansformer that eliminates overlapped proposals and improves localization quality.
+RGTR achieves state-of-the-art performance on three challenging benchmarks and exhibits good generalization and robustness on out-of-distribution splits.